automata/noflo.github.io/documentation/_posts/2013-07-12-components.md

 [picture](box)

-NoFlo processes (the boxes of a flow graph) are instances of a component, with the graph controlling connections between ports of components.
+NoFlo processes (the nodes of a flow graph) are instances of a component, with the graph controlling connections between ports of components.

 Since version 0.2.0, NoFlo has been able to utilize components shared via NPM packages.
 [Read the introductory blog post](http://bergie.iki.fi/blog/distributing-noflo-components/) to learn more.